๐Ÿ“ŠHonors Statistics

 1. You have two independent groups with small sample sizes and non-normal distributions.
 Which test should you use, and why can't you use a two-sample t-test?

 3. A researcher wants to compare mean test scores across four teaching methods.
-Which parametric test is appropriate, and what would happen to Type I error if they ran multiple t-tests instead?
+Which parametric test is appropriate, and what would happen to the Type I error rate if they ran multiple t-tests instead?

 4. Which two tests serve as non-parametric alternatives to the paired t-test and two-sample t-test, respectively?
 What do they have in common?

-5. An FRQ presents a contingency table with some expected cell frequencies below 5.
-Why is this problematic for a chi-square test, and what might you conclude about the analysis?
+5. A free-response question presents a contingency table with some expected cell frequencies below 5.
+Why is this problematic for a chi-square test, and what might you recommend?